 Though base life may grow cancerous or twisted, sentient life suffers most being caught on the maelstrom of change following no laws.

 A female and a male pair, each displaying remarkable stealth and martial skill.
-They stalk the Underdark, stealing evidence from areas of conflict, spying on the Illithids and those looking for them.
+They stalk the Deepearth, stealing evidence from areas of conflict, spying on the Ornilleth and those looking for them.
 They deny any loyalty to the Valsharess in Her City.

 A young boy destined to become a Witch Hunter must know helplessness before the Lord and His Bishops.
 Helpless desires becoming the confession, the dream.
 Humiliating betrayals become despair.